 Before virtual coffee chat, do some research on the person you’ll be meeting.
 Visit her website and/or social media channels to learn a bit about what she does and to find some common ground.
 This will help you develop talking points for the conversation.

 During the chat

 Armed with some knowledge about your date, you can going into the call with a few prepared questions to avoid awkward silences.

 Don’t be afraid to take control of the conversation from the start.
 If you arranged the call, it’s really your responsibility to guide it anyway.
 And don’t make the conversation about you, put the spotlight on her.
 Listen to what she says, and ask plenty of follow-up questions.

 Before the call ends, however, make sure you’ve shared your elevator pitch so she knows what you do and how she can help.

 Finally, never end a virtual coffee chat without asking this powerful question: “How can I help your business?”
 I got this advice from the amazing Reina Pomeroy and have used it ever since.
 She also advises making sure you are prepared to answer the same question.
 Do you need a launch cheerleader?
 Do you need advice?
 Do you want referrals?
 Whatever your ask, don’t pass up this opportunity to get this person’s help.

-Your coffee chat doesn’t end when you hang up the phone (or end the Skype call).
+Your coffee chat doesn’t end when you hang up the phone.
 Afterward, make sure you deliver on any promises you made.
 If you said you’d help with X, Y, or Z, then do it promptly.